 Radiologic Technology Major (M)

 This major is a four-year course of study leading to a Bachelor of Science degree in Radiologic Technology.
-The degree is structured as a 2 plus 2 program.
+The degree is structured as a 2 plus 2 format.
 The first 2 years are conducted at Concordia University, where core and pre-professional requirements are completed.
 Students receive a strong liberal arts education in a Christian setting.
 Near completion of the pre-professional requirements, the student will apply to our (JRCERT) accredited, hospital-based partner programs in Radiologic Technology.
-Upon acceptance, student will complete the remaining 2 years (24 months) within this program.
+Upon acceptance, student will complete the remaining 2 years (21-24 months) within this program.
 Upon successful completion of all program requirements, students will be awarded a Bachelor of Science degree in Radiologic Technology from Concordia University Wisconsin.

 Accreditation